Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 The system must enable secure connection between users and the server by implementing HTTPS protocols.
-Internally, RESTful APIs with JSON formatting will be used to standardize communication across components such as System Admin, Monitor, and Payment Gateway.
+Internally, RESTful APIs with JSON formatting will be used to standardize communication across components such as System Administrator, Monitor, and Payment Gateway.
 Real-time status updates must be transmitted with a latency of no more than one second.
 In the event of message delivery problems (e.g., email or notification difficulties), the system must contain a retry mechanism to ensure vital messages are received.